NightUp Castelldefels – About the project

 All aspects of artificial light (intensity, color, direction of light, hours when the light is kept on, …) play their own role in the impact that light pollution can have.
 Therefore, detailed information on each of these aspects is needed to understand the role played by each of the parameters and have a complete and clear vision of the effects that artificial light can have on the environment and our health.

 Currently, scientists have maps with information about the intensity of artificial light that allow them to make environmental impact studies in various areas of the planet.
-These data are obtained through images of the Earth made from satellites in space.
-The problem is that the devices that make these images can only obtain information about the light intensity, without any indication about its color.
+These data are obtained through images of the Earth made from satellites in space with sensors that are blind to some parts of the color spectrum.
+For example, they cannot detect the blue region of the spectrum, leading to imprecise estimation of the light intensity.

 To participate in NightUp, people had to take pictures of the various artificial light elements found in the streets of Castelldefels through the web application of the project.
 All images were analyzed later, with the aim of generating a map of the color of the artificial light of Castelldefels.
 In this way, people like you helped scientists and experts in light pollution while discovering the night of Castelldefels from another perspective.
 Citizen participation is absolutely essential for this project to work.
 The more photos and participants, the better!